 In 2002, whilst studying for MA in Management at Durham university, I met a young teenager involved in street prostitution and this changed the course of my life forever.
 Alongside a few local women, we set up a small project to reach and engage women and young people caught up in addiction and prostitution.
 The project became an award winning charity called A Way Out.
 For over twelve years I lead the work there as a project manager and eventually Chief Executive Officer.
 We supported hundreds of people to turn their lives around and by 2014, when I handed over the reigns we were employing around 22 staff and 50 volunteers.

 For my day job I work for the Northern TUC in policy and campaigns.
 I have been involved in developing campaigns around pay, young workers, education cuts and austerity.
+I champion and advocate for trade unions and workers rights and also contribute towards local and regional policy development and discussions, tackling racism in the workplace and championing equalities.

 I was born in Stockton on Tees, and was brought up by my Grandma & Granddad, Maureen & Bill Jacobs, whose love and values still drive some of who I am today.